 The FMU campus is still closed by executive order of the governor.
 However, the university is planning to open in August for fall classes on campus.
 Special procedures and policies are being developed to ensure the safety of the entire FMU community.

 Unfortunately, FMU had to postpone its May commencement.
-A new event is scheduled for Saturday, September 12 at 7 p.m. at Memorial Stadium in Florence.
+A new event is scheduled for Saturday, September 12 at 7 p.m. in Florence.
 This time and venue will give the spring class of 2020 an opportunity to celebrate their graduation milestone in a unique way, while observing necessary distancing requirements.

 No, it’s still up to individuals.However, as a precaution, we are urging all residential students to vacate campus housing.